timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 Relatedly,
 [Story Importance](https://timothyb0912.github.io/blog/philosophy/psychology/2021/11/17/Story-importance.html#writing-anew)
-goes further than investigating traumatic memories
+went beyond investigating traumatic memories
-(as with introspection)
+(as with introspection).
-to suggest
+We suggested
 "revising our stories and models of how the world works."
-Though we spoke of worldview revision in general terms, we gave no implementable process for revision.
+However, though we spoke of worldview revision in general terms, we gave no implementable process for revision.
 Our current post details a practical process for worldview revision through memory reconsolidation.